bradware/data-pipelines/README.md

 ## Simple Tweet Pipeline
 ### Overview
-* Publish messages to Kafka Topic through command-line Kafka Producer
+* Publish lowercase messages to Kafka Topic through command-line Kafka Producer
   *  `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic topic_name`
-* Pull messages from Kafka Consumer into Akka ActorPublisher
+* Pull lowercase messages from Kafka Topic through the Kafka Consumer into Akka ActorPublisher
-* Push Messages through an Akka Stream/Runnable Flow and undergo transformation (Source)
+* Push lowercase messages through the Akka Stream which capitalizes and transforms to Simple Tweet objects
-* Subscriber reads the messages from the Akka Stream/Runnable Flow (Sink)
+* Console Sinks reads Simple Tweets from the Akka Stream
-* Subscriber/Sink dumps the transformed to the console
+* Console Sink dumps the Simple Tweet messages to the console

+`KafkaTopic --> ActorPub --> Stream/Flow --> ConsoleSink`

 **Note**: Make sure the kakfa topic in `SimpleTweetPipeline.scala` matches the one you created during **Getting Started** and for the command line Kafka Producer